pruesinghnagra/music-lamp/README.md

 - what kinds of value can’t be captured by algorithms?
 - are the metrics that determine visibility fair?
 - how might indie artists from diverse backgrounds be misrepresented or flattened by algorithmic inference?

+TO Do:
+Add a simple bar chart of monthly listeners or followers for each artist Use an easy library, Recharts or Chart.js.
+Just hardcode a tiny dataset or use your filtered list and log it to the console

+Algorithmic exploration:

+Write a simple function to calculate “value” with weights for Spotify and YouTube.

+Experiment by changing weights and seeing how the sorted list changes.

+Maybe try grouping artists by genre or region and find top “value” per group.

+Integrate real APIs:

+Register for Spotify API access.

+Write a tiny fetch to get artist data

+Replace or augment mock data with real API data.

+Cache API results locally to avoid hitting rate limits.